Garfield County, Oklahoma

 Garfield County is a county located in the U.S. state of Oklahoma.
 As of the 2020 census, the population was 62,846.
 Its county seat is Enid.
 The county is named after President James A. Garfield.
 Garfield County comprises the Enid, OK metropolitan statistical area.

 Prior to the Land Run of 1893, Garfield County was named O County and was part of the Cherokee Outlet, occupied by the Cherokee people following the Treaty of New Echota and the Cherokee trail of tears.
 Historically, the area was a hunting ground for the Wichita, Osage, and Kiowa tribes.

 The Chisholm Trail, stage coach lines, mail routes, and railroads passed through stations at Buffalo Springs and Skeleton, today known as Bison and Enid.
 Railroad development in the county began four years prior to the land opening.
 Enid became a central hub within the county.
 Historical railroads included Enid and Tonkawa Railway, Enid and Anadarko Railway, Blackwell, Enid and Southwestern Railway, Enid Central Railway and the Denver, Enid and Gulf Railroad.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1060 sqmi, of which 1058 sqmi is land and 1.6 sqmi (0.2%) is water.
 Several creeks run through the county, including Black Bear, Boggy, Red Rock, Rock, Skeleton, and Turkey.

+Garfield County Fair 2026 at Chisholm Trail Expo Center in Enid, Oklahoma.